lucasocarvalhos/lucasocarvalhos/README.md

 I'm from Brazil.

-- 🔭 I’m currently working at SergipeTec's Artificial Intelligence Team.
+- 🔭 I’m currently working at G4F as Business Intelligence Developer.
-- 🌱 I’m currently learning all I can about Data Science and Machine Learning.
+- 🌱 I’m currently learning all I can about Data Science and AI.
 - 👯 I’m looking to collaborate on Data projects.
 - 💬 Ask me about anything, I'll do my best to help!
-- 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I love to read books 📚

 ### Languages and Tools